Win Dinner for 2 and Your Biggest Digital Billboard Selfie!

-For selfie enthusiasts, here’s an opportunity to win your biggest selfie in lights on highway 59 in Foley, Alabama and dinner for 2.
+For selfie enthusiasts, here’s an opportunity to win your biggest selfie!
+Pictured is 2017 winner, Emily Feagin, with her selfie in lights.

-To celebrate National Crab Day, the Original Oyster House is giving away dinner for two ($50 value) and a spot on its 14’ x 48’ digital billboards for the best not2crabby selfie.
-A not2crabby hat was specially designed as a prop for the promotion.
-For selfie enthusiasts, here’s an opportunity to see yourself in lights on highway 59 in Foley, Ala.
+To celebrate National Crab Day, the Original Oyster House is giving away dinner for two ($50 value) and a spot on its 10’ x 22’ digital billboards for the best not2crabby selfie.
+A not2crabby hat was specially designed as a keepsake for the promotion.
+For selfie enthusiasts, here’s an opportunity to see yourself in lights on highway 98 in Daphne, Ala.

 To enter, participants must visit either Original Oyster House location and ask for a not2crabby hat.
 The participant must take a selfie wearing the official hat inside the restaurant and post the selfie on Facebook.com/OriginalOysterHouse with the hashtag #not2crabby.